ribase/drone-s3-sync/README.md

 ```

 ## Full usage Example
-A usage example with all available commands
+A usage example with all available commands.
 ```
 publish:
   s3_sync: